-The first key finding is that professionals and researchers were equally effective in debunking stereotypes on gender differences in math aptitude, while they reinforced students' perceptions that "women don't really like science" and that "women face discrimination in science-related jobs" to a comparable extent.
-These results suggest that the "gender debiasing" component of the classroom interventions, which emphasized men's and women's equal predisposition for science, cannot explain, alone, why the interventions increased girls' enrollment in selective STEM; otherwise the two groups of role models would be expected to have similar effects for this outcome, which is not what we find.
+For girls in Grade 12, a key finding is that professionals and researchers were equally successful in debunking stereotypes on gender differences in maths aptitude, and that they reinforced students' perceptions that "women don't really like science" and that "women face discrimination in science-related jobs" to a comparable extent (Table 7, Panel B).
+These results suggest that the "gender debiasing" component of the classroom interventions, which emphasized men's and women's equal predisposition for science, cannot explain, alone, why the interventions increased girls' enrolment in selective STEM; otherwise the two groups of role models would be expected to have had the same effect on enrolment outcomes, which is not what we find.
+By contrast, Table 7 reveals that in Grade 12, the professionals improved female students' perceptions of science-related jobs more than the researchers and stimulated their aspirations for such careers more strongly.
+These dimensions thus seem more likely to explain why the professionals had a stronger influence on female students' choice of study.
+The second study of the professionals had a stronger influence on female students' choice of study.